 Courtenay Brinckerhoff is a partner and intellectual property lawyer with Foley & Lardner LLP, and a vice chair of the firm’s Intellectual Property Department.
-Courtenay's practice focuses on assisting clients with all aspects of obtaining, defending, licensing, and enforcing patents and conducting freedom-to-operate and due diligence investigations.
-Her roles as chair of the firm’s Associate Training & IP Policies and Procedures Committee and editor and primary author for Foley’s PharmaPatentsBlog.com keep her up to date on emerging legal issues and evolving patent office practices, which she leverages to meet her clients’ strategic objectives.
+Courtenay's practice focuses on assisting clients with all aspects of obtaining, defending, evaluating, licensing, and enforcing patents and conducting freedom-to-operate and due diligence investigations.
+Courtenay is the editor and primary author for Foley’s PharmaPatentsBlog.com, which keeps her up to date on emerging legal issues and evolving patent office practices, which she leverages to meet her clients’ strategic objectives.

-Over the past 20 years, Ms. Brinckerhoff has represented clients before the U.S. Patent Office, the Patent Trial and Appeal Board, and the U.S. Court of Appeals for the Federal Circuit, and has been involved in complex patent matters, including a four party interference, Inter Partes Reexaminations, Inter Partes Reviews, and ANDA litigation.
+Over the past 25+ years, Courtenay has represented clients in diverse industries before the U.S. Patent Office, the Patent Trial and Appeal Board, and the U.S. Court of Appeals for the Federal Circuit, and has been involved in complex patent matters, including a four party interference, Inter partes Reexaminations, Inter partes Reviews and ANDA litigation.

-Ms. Brinckerhoff works with clients in diverse industries, including pharmaceuticals (chemical and biotechnological), human and animal food products, nutraceuticals, and medical devices.
-She has particular experience with transdermal pharmaceutical products (patches, gels and liquids), oral dosage forms (including controlled/extended release formulations), enzyme-based technologies, diagnostic and therapeutic antibodies, active and passive immunization therapies, and personalized medicine, as well as with industrial films, carbon nanotube technologies, biofuels, and carbon capture technologies.
+Courtenay works with clients across chemical and biotechnology industries including pharmaceutical, food, industrial, and energy sectors, pharmaceuticals (chemical and biotechnological), human and animal food products, nutraceuticals, medical devices, and industrial technologies.
+She has particular experience with transdermal pharmaceutical products (patches, gels and liquids), oral dosage forms (including controlled/extended release formulations), enzyme-based technologies, microbial technologies, diagnostic and therapeutic antibodies, active and passive immunization therapies, and personalized medicine, as well as with industrial films, carbon nanotube technologies, biofuels, and carbon capture technologies.

-Ms. Brinckerhoff graduated from the University of Virginia with a B.S. in chemistry, with distinction, in 1988 and was elected to Phi Beta Kappa.
-In 1988, Ms. Brinckerhoff received an award for outstanding achievement in chemistry from the Virginia Section of the American Chemical Society.
+Courtenay graduated from the University of Virginia with a B.S. in chemistry, with distinction, in 1988 and was elected to Phi Beta Kappa.
+In 1988, Courtenay received an award for outstanding achievement in chemistry from the Virginia Section of the American Chemical Society.

-Ms. Brinckerhoff has been following U.S. patent reform since its inception, and she and other Foley colleagues co-authored the treatise, America Invents Act: Law & Analysis (Wolters Kluwer 2012).
-The interface between patent law and FDA law is another area of interest to Ms. Brinckerhoff, who has written and spoken on issues, including patent term extensions, the scope of the Hatch-Waxman “safe harbor,” the ANDA litigation framework, and the new biosimilars framework.
+Courtenay has been following U.S. patent reform since its inception, and she and other Foley colleagues co-authored the treatise, America Invents Act: Law & Analysis (Wolters Kluwer 2012).
+The interface between patent law and FDA law is another area of interest to Courtenay, who has written and spoken on issues, including patent term extensions, the scope of the Hatch-Waxman “safe harbor,” the ANDA litigation framework, and the biosimilars BPCIA framework.

-Ms. Brinckerhoff writes and speaks on topics important to clients in chemical, biotechnological, pharmaceutical, food, and personalized medicine industries, and has been an invited speaker at the AIPLA Annual Meeting, the FDLI Annual Meeting, the Intellectual Property Owner's Association annual meeting, the PTAB Bar Association annual meeting, and the annual Advanced Patent Law Institute presented by the University of Texas School of Law, the United States Patent and Trademark Office, and George Mason University Antonin Scalia Law School.
+Courtenay writes and speaks on topics important to clients in chemical, biotechnological, pharmaceutical, food and personalized medicine industries.
+She has been an invited speaker at the AIPLA Annual Meeting, the FDLI Annual Meeting, the Intellectual Property Owner's Association annual meeting, the PTAB Bar Association annual meeting, and the annual Advanced Patent Law Institute presented by the University of Texas School of Law, the United States Patent and Trademark Office, and George Mason University Antonin Scalia Law School.